LKonsta/Fiarlima/documentation/howdo.md

 <img src="https://github.com/LKonsta/Fiarlima/blob/master/documentation/howtouse_1.png" width="300">

-After or before you have created a new user if you are using this program for the first time what you want to do is press the Show army data ling to generate some Demo data to use.
+After or before you have created a new user, or if you are using this program for the first time what you want to do is press the Show army data ling to generate some Demo data to use.

 After a little load it should look something like this.